 And this brings us to today.
 I’m a bit late posting an update—I’m actually a little over a year into my grow-out now (about 14 months), but what can I say.
 I wasn’t even that great at taking a monthly picture when I was pregnant, for pete’s sake.
 I’m certainly not going to be on top of taking a monthly hair picture.

 I like it best a little wavy, like that picture above, but I suppose straight is probably better for this post’s purposes.

 Do you remember in my last grow-out post, I mentioned a ‘hole’ in the side where the shortest layer of the pixie, right above my ear, had been?
 Well, that spot is still a bit shorter than the rest—see, in these profile shots, where there’s a shorter spot right around my ears?
 My hairdresser said we really ought to take it all up to that short layer so it can grow in evenly, but I couldn’t do it.
 I’ve been growing it out for too long to lose like 3 inches all in one go.
-That shorter spot doesn’t bother me, so I’m just ignoring it for now.
+That shorter spot doesn’t bother me at all, so I’m just ignoring it for now.
 I think it’ll work itself out over a few months of regular trims.

-A thought on dry shampoo: I mentioned in my last post that I only wash my hair every 3 or 4 days (still true), and use dry shampoo in between to keep it looking fresh.
+I try to minimize the stress I put on my hair by not washing/styling it too often, and I use dry shampoo in between to keep it looking fresh.
 I get the occasional question of what dry shampoo I like and would recommend.
 Honestly, any of them.
-I’ve tried probably half a dozen different brands and honestly have been equally pleased with all of them.
+I’ve tried probably a dozen different brands and honestly have been equally pleased with all of them.
 I’m not sure this is a product worth splurging on.
-The only real difference I’ve noticed is scent, so I guess I wouldn’t recommend one brand in particular, but rather would just recommend you find a scent you like.
+The only real difference I’ve noticed between brands is the scent (I don't think any of them smell particularly great, but some really do smell bad), so I guess I wouldn’t recommend one brand in particular, but rather would just recommend you find a scent you like.